ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 copyright:
   years: 2014, 2026
-lastupdated: "2026-06-09"
+lastupdated: "2026-07-20"

 keywords: File Storage for Classic, NFS, provisioning, ordering, order file share, provision file volume, duplicate, cloning, replication, mount storage, NFS share

 subcollection: FileStorage

 ---

 {{site.data.keyword.attribute-definition-list}}
 {: uilinked}

 # Ordering {{site.data.keyword.filestorage_short}} volumes
 {: #orderingFileStorage}

-Provision {{site.data.keyword.filestorage_short}} with customizable capacity and performance options using Endurance or Performance tiers to meet your workload requirements.
+Provision {{site.data.keyword.filestorage_short}} with customizable capacity and performance options by using Endurance or Performance tiers to meet your workload requirements.
 {: shortdesc}

 You can order {{site.data.keyword.filestorage_short}} volumes in the console, from the CLI, with the API, or Terraform.
 You can provision {{site.data.keyword.filestorage_short}} and fine-tune your file shares to meet your capacity and IOPS needs.
 Get the most out of your storage with two options for specifying IOPS: Endurance and Performance.
 You can provision file shares with capacity up to 12 TB and maximum IOPS of 48,000.

 - You can choose from Endurance IOPS tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.
-   - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
-These workloads are typically characterized by having a large percentage of data inactive at a time.
+   - **0.25 IOPS per GB** is designed for workloads where most data is inactive at a time.
 Example applications include storing mailboxes or departmental-level file shares.
 The CLI and API responses show this tier as `LOW_INTENSITY_TIER`.
    - **2 IOPS per GB** is designed for most general-purpose usage.
 Example applications include hosting small databases that are backing web applications or virtual machine disk images for a hypervisor.
 The CLI and API responses show this tier as `READHEAVY_TIER`.
    - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at a time.
 Example applications include transactional and other performance-sensitive databases.
 The CLI and API responses show this tier as `WRITEHEAVY_TIER`.
    - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
 This tier is available for storage that is provisioned up to 4 TB.
 The CLI and API responses show this tier as `10_IOPS_PER_GB`.